 Chia seeds are a triple threat—they’re high in fiber, protein and omega-3s, which can help lower risk factors of heart disease, including triglycerides, inflammation and maybe even belly fat.
 Try them in a parfait that’s perfect for breakfast or as a snack.
 These flavorful treats have 214 calories, 4g fat (2g saturated fat) and 33g carbohydrate (26g sugars, 5g fiber).

 You know what they say: “an apple a day keeps the doctor away.”
 That’s because apples are full of fiber, which can help lower your blood cholesterol levels, and polyphenols, which are antioxidants.
 They can also help regulate blood sugar and control appetite.
 One medium apple has just 95 calories.

 Popcorn is more than just a movie snack—it’s a great fiber-filled option for your afternoon cravings.
 Just keep the salt and butter light, like in this flavorful recipe, to ensure it’s good for your heart.
 A cup contains just 113 calories, 5g carbs.
 Here are more health benefits of popcorn.

 When you’re craving something sweet that’s still good for your heart, try a Perfect Bar.
 Almost a mini meal, one bar has 310 calories and packs in 12g protein.
 Almonds contain healthy fats, while dark chocolate has flavonoids, which are associated with a lower risk for heart disease.
-Here are more sweet yet healthy snack options.

 If you’re looking to get your kale on, this flavorful snack recipe is sure to be a favorite.
 Bursting with fiber and potassium, kale can help lower the risk of cardiovascular disease and stroke.
 Check out more superfoods that kale keeps company with.
 A serving of these kale chips has 101 calories and no cholesterol.